spring-epfl/hippiepug/README.rst

    pip install hippiepug

-To run the tests, you can do:
+Then, the easiest way to run the tests is:

 .. code-block::  bash

    python setup.py test

+Check out the short [usage guide](https://readthedocs.org/projects/hippiepug/usage)

+.. acks-marker-do-not-remove

 Acknowledgements
 ~~~~~~~~~~~~~~~~

-* The library is a reimplementation of G. Danezis's `hippiehug`_ (hence the name).
+* The library is a reimplementation of G. Danezis's `hippiehug`_ (hence
+  the name).
-* This work is funded by the `NEXTLEAP project`_ within the European Union’s Horizon 2020 Framework Programme for Research and Innovation (H2020-ICT-2015, ICT-10-2015) under grant agreement 688722.
+* This work is funded by the `NEXTLEAP project`_ within the European Union’s
+  Horizon 2020 Framework Programme for Research and Innovation (H2020-ICT-2015,
+  ICT-10-2015) under grant agreement 688722.
 * The hippie pug logo kindly donated by `M. Naiem`_.

 .. _hippiehug:  https://github.com/gdanezis/rousseau-chain